PerttuHamalainen/MediaAI/Lessons/README.md

 Day 1:
 * [Introduction and motivation](LectureSlides/course_intro.pdf).
 Why one should rather co-create than compete with AI technology.
 * [Neural networks, part 1](LectureSlides/neural_networks_part2.pdf).
 Basics of neural networks, focusing on discriminative models like image classification.
-* [Exercises](GettingStarted.md) Getting started with practical AI coding, understanding the strengths and weaknesses of frameworks like Tensorflow, Pytorch, and ml5js.
+* [Exercises](GettingStarted.md) Getting started with practical AI coding, with image and audio classification as the main "hello world" applications.

 Day 2:
 * [Neural networks, part 2](LectureSlides/neural_networks_part1.pdf).
 From discriminative to generative models like GANs.
 How to imbue computers with audiovisual imagination?